Skip to contents

 #> imgData names(4): sample_id image_id data scaleFactor

 The above output (which can be switched off by setting verbose = FALSE), shows the two steps of normalisation.
 In the model fitting step, 1004 cells/spots are used to fit the negative binomial (NB) model.
 Subsequent output shows that this fit is performed by alternating between estimation of the dispersion parameter and estimation of the NB parameters by fixing the dispersion.
-The output also shows that each intermmediate fit converges, and so does the final fit.
+The output also shows that each intermediate fit converges, and so does the final fit.
 The accuracy of the fit can be controlled by modifying the tolerance parameter tol (default 1e-4).

 Next, data is adjusted using the fit model.
 The following approaches are implemented for count data: